- Work Permits and Visas

 Malta has a social security system.
 Employees and employers both contribute.
 Find out more here.
 You are generally entitled to two weeks of sick leave annually and must provide a medical certificate.
-After those 2 weeks, social security may pay you sickness benefit depending on the contributions that you have made.
+After those two weeks, social security may pay you a sickness benefit depending on the contributions that you have made.

 Women get 14 paid weeks of maternity leave and 4 weeks unpaid.

 Six-month probation is the norm, although it could be longer if you have a high salary.
 During that probation, your employer does not need to give a reason to sack (fire) you.

 Beyond probation, the notice period to end your employment depends on how long you’ve been there.
 Find out more here.

 If you are from the EU and working in Malta, you can use the national health service.
 Employed Third Country Nationals paying national insurance may also be entitled to public health care.
 If you are not entitled to use the national health service, you should ensure that you have private insurance.